elabftw/elabimg/README.md

 At the first startup, a private key will be generated.
 You need to get it from the running container to store it in your docker-compose.yml file.

+Grab the CONTAINER ID of the elabftw container

 ~~~sh

 $ docker ps

 ~~~

-Grab the CONTAINER ID of the elabftw container.
+Grab the secret key

-Go into it

 ~~~sh